Flavors and Fusion of Lucknow: The Cuisine of Nawabs

 Indian cuisines have a very special place for the biryani’s be it Awadhi, Hyderabadi, or Sindhi.
 Awadh Biryani is famous for its amalgamation of flavours and simple spices.
 The ‘dum’ style of preparing it is different yet so perfect and lip-smacking.

 Though biryanis are being served almost everywhere in Lucknow there are few places worth trying if you want that actual taste.
 These are some of the places serving delicious biryanis for more than 35 years.
 If you want a place with Mughal ambience and good non-veg food, then Dastarkhwan is a must-visit restaurant for your taste bud.

 Prakash kulfi, Aminabad

-One of the busiest & congested markets of Lucknow is Ameenabad.
-Apart from uncountable biryani house in the whole area, there is a famous kulfi shop called ‘Prakash kulfi’ known for its amazing flavored kulfi.
+One of the busiest & congested markets of Lucknow is Ahmedabad.
+Apart from the uncountable biryani house in the whole area, there is a famous kulfi shop called ‘Prakash kulfi’ known for its amazing flavoured kulfi.

 Around the city

-It stands inside the courtyard of bada imambada and is the largest mosque of Lucknow.
-The huge minarets built with the ancient stones looks grand and rigid.
+It stands inside the courtyard of Bada Imambada and is the largest mosque of Lucknow.
+The huge minarets built with the ancient stones look grand and rigid.
 Domes of the facade are beautifully made and adds another charm overall.
 People offer prayers on Fridays and at the time of festivals like Eid.

 A place where every direction looks alike like reflection and can be easily forgotten.
 I found this place so interesting that I almost spent more than an hour to see each and every labyrinth that even though the guide was there.
 It was made to reduce the weight of the main hall ceilings which has no columns by making it hollow.